-WELCOME TO THE MUSEUM OF NURSING HISTORY’S NEW LOCATION AT LASALLE UNIVERSITY AND TO ITS NEW WEBSITE!
+WELCOME TO THE MUSEUM OF NURSING HISTORY LOCATED AT LA SALLE UNIVERSITY AND TO ITS’ WEBSITE!

 The Museum began as a Day to Celebrate Nurses on May 10, 1974 at the Mütter Museum in Philadelphia, PA, which evolved into a Bicentennial project in 1976 when the History of Nursing Museum and Library was founded by monetary donations and memorabilia from nurses and friends of nursing.